flowxo/flowxo-sdk/README.md

 ### Service Errors ###

-Service Errors are usually where a request to the API succeeded (in technical terms) but the user's request can't be completed for operational reasons.
-They include authorisation problems (except OAuth, see below), validation errors and quotas being exceeded.
+Service Errors are where a user's request can't be completed for operational reasons.
+This includes validation errors, objects not being found, quotas being exceeded, etc.

-You might also use a `ServiceError` where you do some validation on input and realise there's a problem, before even making the request to the API.

 The platform does not make any attempt to retry after a `ServiceError`, and these types of errors are not logged or monitored by the platform, only written to the workflow log.